nautobot/nautobot/nautobot/docs/installation/nautobot.md

 ### Required Settings

 Your `nautobot_config.py` provides sane defaults for all of the configuration settings.
 You will inevitably need to update the settings for your environment, most notably the [`DATABASES`](../../configuration/required-settings/#databases) setting.
+If you do not wish to modify the config, by default, many of these configuration settings can also be specified by environment variables see [Required Settings](../../configuration/required-settings) for further details.

 Edit `$NAUTOBOT_ROOT/nautobot_config.py`, and head over to the documentation on [Required Settings](../../configuration/required-settings) to tweak your required settings.
 At a minimum, you'll need to update the following settings: